glest/glest-source/mk/windows/README.md

 **Project overview:**

-- `game` is the executable game binary
+- `glest` is the executable game binary

 - `libglest` is a shared static library for Glest's components